-Rand Paul: 'Disaster' for kids missing school, says Biden 'beholden' to unions
+Rand Paul: Kids missing school is 'disaster,' says Biden 'beholden' to teachers unions

 TEACHERS UNIONS' POLITICAL SUPPORT FOR BIDEN PAYING OFF AS HE TAKES THEIR SIDE IN REOPENING BATTLE

-And as much as keeping schools closed will do "immeasurable damage" to kids, Paul said, the continued shutdown is scientifically unsupported since virus transmission is not largely traced back to children or from schools.
+As much as keeping schools closed will do "immeasurable damage" to kids, Paul claims the continued shutdown is scientifically unsupported, since virus transmission is not largely traced back to children or schools.

-Instead of teachers unions prioritizing getting students back in the classroom, Paul said they've been buddying up with the Biden administration.
+Experts, however, have pointed out that teachers and other school employees, from janitors to bus drivers, are at risk if schools aren't reopened safely.

-"I think [Biden] is so beholden to so many different special interest groups, even the union."
+Instead of teachers unions prioritizing getting students back in the classroom, Paul said they've been buddying up to the Biden administration.

 BIDEN PLAN TO REOPEN SCHOOLS SUBJECT TO POTENTIAL CHANGES IN CORONAVIRUS PANDEMIC, OFFICIAL SAYS

 "When is the union going to actually care about teaching our kids?" he asked.
-"They have all these unreasonable demands even though ... the CDC which is overly-cautious is saying that schools can open."
+"They have all these unreasonable demands even though ... the CDC, which is overly cautious, is saying that schools can open."

 According to the Center for Responsive Politics, teachers unions upped their political spending to $43.7 million during the 2020 election, leaning heavily Democratic in their donations.
 The numbers reveal just 2% of teachers union donations in the 2020 cycle went to Republicans.

-Biden has said his goal is to reopen most schools within his first 100 days in office but the administration's testing czar Carole Johnson has insinuated the timeline may be adjusted as needed.
+Biden has said his goal is to reopen most schools within his first 100 days in office but the administration's testing czar, Carole Johnson, has suggested that the timeline may be adjusted as needed.

 CLICK HERE TO GET THE FOX NEWS APP